Wulle91/welovesports/README.md

 # ...just sports...

-Lot of people would like to doo some sports and don't wannt to get caught up in boring routine of trainig or repeting allways the same exercises, going to same places, doing all the same stuff ower and ower again.
+Lot of people would like to doo some sports and don't want to get caught up in boring routine of training or repeating always the same exercises, going to same places, doing all the same stuff ower and ower again.

-Our goal is to connect people of one comunity to meet up and train/play all kinds of sports together.
-We play vereity of sports on diferent locations making it so interesting to come and have fun with people with the same goal.
+Our goal is to connect people from one community to meet up and train/play all kinds of sports together.
+We play a variety of sports in diferent locations making it so interesting to come and have fun with people with the same goal.

-User of the website will be able to see our location and times wann we meetup, reigstering to our page user would get informations on our next meetuops or some tournements wich they could join.
+Users of the website will be able to see our location and times wann we meetup, registering to our page user will get information on our next meetups or some tournaments wich they could join.

 ![Responsice Mockup](https://github.com/Wulle91/welovesports/blob/main/assets/images/amiresponsive.PNG)

 ## Features

-In this section, you should go over the different parts of your project, and describe each in a sentence or so.
-You will need to explain what value each of the features provides for the user, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.

-### Existing Features

 - __Navigation Bar__